-If you’re working on a new product/service or a new area, you’ve got to take the time to learn what you’re saying.
-Most people don’t bother to do this well enough, but if you do, you’ll find that it starts to sound more natural as once you’ve mastered the words you naturally start to put your own voice inflections and tonality onto the script, so it sounds more like you – therefore more natural!
+If you’re working on a new product or service or in a new area, you’ve got to take the time to learn what you’re saying.
+Most people don’t bother to do this well enough, but if you do, you’ll find that it starts to sound more natural, as once you’ve mastered the words, you naturally start to put your own voice inflections and tonality onto the script, so it sounds more like you – therefore more natural!

 3. Listen More

 This is a telephone sales skill that should come naturally to everybody, yet most people fail to do it anywhere near well enough!
 I’m always saying that there is a difference between ‘hearing’ and ‘listening’.